venkatamonikasai/jdbc-assessment/README.md

 This assessment is for Java JDBC.
 Create an authors table using the following SQL query: This table will be used to store the authors of the books.

+Please fork this repo to your github account and then clone to your local machine.
+Make the changes there and then push to your github account.

 ```sql
     Create table authors (
         id int not null auto_increment,